YuboZhangPKU/ERICA/README.md

 - __-m, --Model__
 Name of trained CNN models used for prediction.

-The command line for analyzing the example data is:
+The command lines for analyzing the example data are:
 ```
+# four-taxon model
 python ERICAPrediction.py -i test/pop_test_Hmel218003o.txt -o test/pop_test_Hmel218003o_res.txt -p 4

+# five-taxon model
+python ERICAPrediction.py -i test/five_pop_test_10.txt -o test/five_pop_test_10_res.txt -p 5
 ```

-The output file contains three columns as the proportions of three topologies, and each line shows a result of a non-overlapped 5 kb window.
+The output file contains three or fifteen columns as the probabilities of each topology, and each line shows a result of a non-overlapped 5 kb window.
+An example results of four-taxon model:
 ```
 0.2865   0.2967  0.4167
 0.5867   0.2538  0.1595